defold/extender/README_SECURITY.md

 send signals to the server process on kernels older than 6.12 (Landlock ABI 6 scopes signals);
 caches that stay writable for a platform (emscripten cache, Gradle and NuGet caches, the wine prefix) are shared between builds; the Gradle and dotnet steps keep network access by necessity.

+### macOS standalone builders

+The same `extender.sandbox.*` configuration and `SandboxPolicy` vocabulary drive a second backend on the Macs (`backend: auto` picks it by operating system): a small launcher (source and details in [`server/scripts/standalone/sandbox/`](/server/scripts/standalone/sandbox/README.md)) that puts the command in its own process group, applies the rlimits and hands a Seatbelt profile rendered by the server to `/usr/bin/sandbox-exec`.
+The profile is `(deny default)` plus an allowlist: the system trees, the `platformsdk` toolchain and SDKs, the Defold SDK and the job directory (read-write, not executable); no network except for `pod` and the plain `git` that mirrors Swift packages; signals confined to the command's own sandbox, so the server cannot be killed; keychains,
+`~/.ssh`, cloud credentials, `sudo`, `security` and `launchctl` denied outright.
+The profile is inherited by every descendant and survives setuid exec.
+Nothing a command starts outlives it: the launcher kills the command's process group, and because `setsid()` cannot be forbidden on macOS (Seatbelt has no operation for it and there is no syscall filter), it then kills whatever detached from that group, identifying it by a per-command tag carried in the sandbox profile itself.
+It is enabled in the `standalone-dev` profile; `scripts/standalone/setup-standalone-env.sh` builds the launcher and `envs/generate_user_env.sh` exports its path (`EXTENDER_SANDBOX_LAUNCHERPATH`).

+What is proven on macOS 26 with real builds through the standalone server: the xctoolchain `clang`/`swiftc`/`ar`/`dsymutil`, ad-hoc `codesign`, `PlistBuddy`, `hmap`, `file`, `xcodegen`, `pod install`/`pod spec cat` (static and framework pods) and `xcodebuild` resolving and building a Swift package graph all run under the deny-default profile.

+Swift package manifests (`Package.swift`) are compiled and executed by SwiftPM, so they are untrusted code like a podspec.
+SwiftPM's own sandbox around that execution denies network and writes but allows every read (`(allow file-read*)`), and it cannot start inside the process sandbox anyway (a Seatbelt profile cannot be nested), so it is disabled for the `xcodebuild` command.
+Instead the step is split so that no manifest ever runs with network
+access: every repository the graph needs is mirrored with plain `git` (network on, but git never evaluates a manifest), and `xcodebuild` then resolves and builds with network denied and its git redirected to the mirrors (`url.<mirror>.insteadOf` in a per-job `GIT_CONFIG_GLOBAL`, `GIT_ALLOW_PROTOCOL=file`).
+A manifest that opens a socket gets `EPERM`:
+`SpmManifestNetworkTest` builds a package whose manifest reports its own `connect()` result through the build error, `connect FAILED errno=1` under the sandbox against `connect OK` without it.

+Transitive dependencies are not known before the manifests declaring them have run, so the two steps alternate.
+A round that cannot reach a repository names it (`Fetching from <url>`, `Failed to clone repository <url>`), that repository is mirrored, and the round is repeated until the graph closes; the round that finds it closed is the build itself, so a resolved graph costs no extra `xcodebuild`.
+An upload therefore needs no `Package.resolved`, and one that has it is used as a seed that closes the graph in the first round.
+Those URLs come from untrusted manifests, so they go through the same validation as the declared ones (https only, no credentials, no custom port), and both the repository count (256) and the number of rounds (12) are capped.
+A mirror is fetched at most once per `extender.spm.mirror-refresh-interval` (10 minutes by default), so parallel builds of one graph cost one fetch per repository rather than one per build.

+Fails closed: a location plain git cannot clone, a graph that outgrows the caps, and a binary target (an xcframework SwiftPM downloads over HTTP during resolution) each fail the build with a message saying so.
+Packages with binary targets, such as Sentry and Firebase, are therefore not supported.

+Known limits: `xcodebuild` (SPM) resolves the home through getpwuid, so SwiftPM's manifest/collection databases, its fingerprint store and the clang module cache used for manifest compilation stay in per-user locations that are writable for that command and shared between jobs, like the Gradle cache on Linux, and manifest code can write there too (a poisoning surface, without network); the CocoaPods spec repo and download cache are shared by design, and podspecs still evaluate with network on; the environment reaching a command is the server's minus `env-deny-patterns`, a denylist, so a variable that matches no pattern is visible to manifest and podspec code.
+Seatbelt denials are visible with `/usr/bin/log stream --style compact --predicate 'sender == "Sandbox"'`.